Jocker666z/vgm2flac/README.md

 In most cases the music is converted without problems, but you may need to add the Kernal, BASIC, and Chargen ROM files to the configuration file of sidplayfp.
 These files are available here https://github.com/Jocker666z/vgm2flac-dep/raw/main/C64-ROM.tar.bz2

+## snsf files
+Here the conversion is highly experimental, it is done while reading the file, this is the only way I found to do it.
+So you will have to be patient.

 ## Known error
 * unrepeatable usf/miniusf decoding stuck = zxtune123 bug